Women in classical music: History

-Sahakdukht and Khosrovidukht of the 8th century are among the earliest recorded women composers.
-Both are of Armenian origin and have composed liturgical chants.
+Sahakdukht and Khosrovidukht of the 8th century CE are among the earliest recorded women composers.
+Both are of Armenian origin and composed liturgical chants.
 In the 12th century, Hildegard of Bingen also wrote religious pieces.
-Women have been necessary for the functioning of adult choirs, which require the upper register that few men can sing, although Pope Leo IV (847–855 A.D.) banned women in choirs from singing in churches, and Pope Pius X banned women from church choirs in 1907.
+Women have been necessary for the functioning of adult choirs, which require the upper register that few men can sing, although Pope Leo IV (847–855 CE) banned women in choirs from singing in churches, and Pope Pius X banned women from church choirs in 1907.
 Antonio Vivaldi directed an all-girl orchestra in 1714 at a school for girls.

-Historically, women were often expected to master instruments along with learning music basics such as reading music, writing music, and performing it.
-However, until the 20th century, it was seen as immoral to perform publicly and women were only expected to play in the private domestic setting.
-Until recently, women were not allowed to be taught at a conservatory level, and those studying music were tracked into a less demanding curriculum that omitted topics that were considered complex.
-These subjects included composition, counterpoint, and orchestration.
-Women have been even less encouraged to compose than perform it.
-The professional status of women composers was influenced by their family and marital status; women who came from musical families and had the support of their husband and their father could make a name for themselves.
+Historically, women were often expected to master instruments and basic musicianship such as reading, writing, and performing music.
+However, until the 20th century, it was seen as immoral to perform publicly and women were expected to play only in the private domestic setting.
+Until recently, women were not allowed to study at a conservatory level, and those studying music were tracked into a less demanding curriculum that omitted topics considered complex.
+These subjects included composition, counterpoint, (Note: See, e.g., Margaret Ruthven Lang – women were barred from counterpoint classes at the Royal Conservatory in Munich until 1898) and orchestration.
+Women have been even less encouraged to compose than to perform.
+The professional status of women composers was influenced by their family and marital status; a woman from a musical family who had the support of her husband and her father could make a name for herself.

 A prominent historic example is Élisabeth Jacquet de La Guerre, a French composer born in 1665.
 Her grandfather, Jehan Jacquet, and her father, Claude Jacquet, were harpsichord makers.
-Rather than just teaching his sons, Claude Jacquet taught both his sons and daughters how to survive and thrive in the world.
+Rather than teaching just his sons, Claude Jacquet taught both his sons and his daughters how to survive and thrive in the world.
 This upbringing, support from her father, and her family's rich history of musicianship was a major stepping stone for her musical career.
-At the age of five, Louis XIV took notice of her when she performed at his palace of Versailles.
+At the age of five, Louis XIV took notice of her when she performed at the palace of Versailles.
 This eventually led to her becoming a musician in the court of the Sun King, Louis XIV.
 She wrote most of her works for her king, which was common for the time.
-Titon du Tillet accorded her a place on his Mount Parnassus when she was only 26 years old.
-Despite that her one published opera, Céphale et Procris, only had 5 or 6 performances, she continued to compose throughout her life, producing a wide variety of pieces.
-After her death, her genius in compositions, her creativity in vocal and instrumental music, and her variety of genres have been acknowledged.
-Her life and career success show that she was given a rare opportunity to succeed as a female composer, and how she took full advantage of it.
+Titon du Tillet accorded her a place in his Mount Parnassus when she was only 26 years old.
+Although her only published opera, Céphale et Procris, had but five or six performances, she continued to compose throughout her life, producing a wide variety of pieces.
+After her death, her genius in composition, her creativity in vocal and instrumental music, and her variety of genres were widely acknowledged.
+Her life and career success show that she was given a rare opportunity to succeed as a female composer, and that she took full advantage of that opportunity.